 Transportation in Osaka

 You can use various transportation to reach tourist attractions that you want to visit with transportation in Osaka.
-In municipal, you can get eight subway lines and one New Tram line are operating in Osaka City and each route has been determined for identifying the lines by signature colors and letters of the alphabet.
+In municipal, you can get eight subway lines and one New Tramline is operating in Osaka City and each route has been determined for identifying the lines by signature colors and letters of the alphabet.
 In additional, JR and other private railways in Osaka city, you can take by local trains stopped at every station.
-Others transportation are the taxi, Limousine bus, Air Plane, and Ferry.
+Other transportation is the taxi, Limousine bus, Air Plane, and Ferry.